-Method Summary setNLSLanguage() Specifies the NLS Language for the current environment. setNLSTerritory() Specifies the NLS Territory for the current environment. terminateConnection() Closes the connection pool and free all related resources. terminateConnectionPool() Closes the connection pool and free all related resources. terminateEnvironment() Destroys the environment. terminateStatelessConnectionPool() Closes the stateless connection pool and free all related resources.
+Method Summary setNLSTerritory() Specifies the NLS Territory for the current environment. terminateConnection() Closes the connection pool and free all related resources. terminateConnectionPool() Closes the connection pool and free all related resources. terminateEnvironment() Destroys the environment. terminateStatelessConnectionPool() Closes the stateless connection pool and free all related resources.

-13.14.1 createConnection()
+createConnection()